-Stimuli were presented on a LCD screen (Samsung monitor, model 2233RZ).
-Testing was conducted on a Nvidia Geforce 3D Vision system.
-This includes a pair of active shutter glasses (model number P854) with separate control over the shutter on each eye and a small wireless infrared emitter that sends a synchronization signal from the computer to the glasses (model P701).
-Synchronising the shutters and the 120Hz display, the system displays alternate frames to each eye, allowing for stereoscopic stimuli.
-Beyond this, only a standard keyboard was used, with the left and right arrow keys used to respond.
+Stimuli were presented on a liquid-crystal display (LCD) screen (Model 2233RZ; Samsung, Suwon, South Korea).
+Testing was conducted on a GeForce 3D Vision system (NVIDIA Corporation, Santa Clara, CA), which included a pair of active shutter glasses (P854) with separate control over the shutter on each eye and a small wireless infrared emitter that sends a synchronization signal from the computer to the glasses (P701).
+Synchronizing the shutters and the 120-Hz display, the system displays alternate frames to each eye, allowing for stereoscopic stimuli.
+Beyond this, only a standard keyboard was used, and the left and right arrow keys were used to respond.